MannBenham | Advocates | Solicitors | Attorneys

 Where someone has died (“the Deceased”), somebody else has to deal with their affairs and ensure that the assets of the Deceased are distributed to those entitled to them, after the payment of their liabilities.

 If the Deceased has made a Will, the persons named in the Will as executors will usually need to apply to the Isle of Man Court for authority to administer the Estate.
 This application is commonly referred to as an application for a “Grant of Probate” of the will.
-If the Isle of Man Court is satisfied with the application, the Probate Registry will issue a sealed deed which gives the Executors the rights in law to control and deal with the Estate in the place of the Deceased.
+If the Isle of Man Courts are satisfied with the application, the Probate Registry will issue a sealed deed which gives the Executors the rights in law to control and deal with the Estate in the place of the Deceased.
 This document is known as the “Grant of Probate”.

 What if the deceased left no will?